-read very quickly and generally through the text noting:
+Read very quickly and generally through the text noting:

-- o publication date: 1997;

-- o headings and sub-headings:

-- introduction;

-- proposal 1: the European Legislative Ballot;

-- proposal 2: Lexcalibur The European Public Square;

-- proposal 3: limits to growth;
+- publication date: 1997.
+The date gives a context to the article.
+You could be reading it years later when changes may have occurred.
+You need to know this. - headings and sub-headings: - o introduction; - proposal 1: the European Legislative Ballot; - proposal 2: Lexcalibur-the European Public Square; - o proposal 3: limits to growth;

-- o author details:
+• author details:

-Professor of Law and Jean Monnet Chair, Harvard University;

-Co-Director, Academy of European Law, European University Institute Florence;
+- Name: IHH Weiler. - Title: Professor of Law and Jean Monnet Chair, Harvard University. - o Job: Co-director, Academy of European Law, European University Institute Florence.

-NOTE: Jean Monnet was one of the original architects of the European Community in 1957.
+Note: Jean Monnet was one of the original architects of the European Community in 1957.

-o introductory paragraphs:

-para 1: asks the reader to recall days of the Maastricht treaty.
-Notes who was for and who against and raises doubts about understanding;

-para 2: talks of:

-- street reaction relating back to title; - disempowerment of the individual European citizen;

-para 3: gives three 'roots' of disempowerment:

-(i) democratic deficit;

-para 4: states second root

-(ii) ever-increasing remoteness, opaqueness and inaccessibility of European governance;

-para 5: third root:

-(iii) competencies of the Union;

-para 6: one sentence: don't be surprised by the alienation;

-para 7: says proposals of IGC 'very modest', with those who gain being governments, and consumers losing out;

-para 8: says the author will give three proposals that can make a difference without a political fuss.

-Already, from the heading above we know what they are:
+Figure 6.2: introductory paragraphs 2-8

+Para 1 Asks the reader to recall days of the Maastricht Treaty.
+Notes who was for and who against and raises doubts about understanding.
+Para 2 Talks of: street reaction relating back to title; disempowerment of the individual European citizen.
+Para 3 Gives three 'roots' of disempowerment: (i) democratic deficit; Para 4 states second root. (ii) ever-increasing remoteness, opaqueness and inaccessibility of European governance; Para 5 third root: (iii) competencies of the Union.
+Para 6 One sentence: don't be surprised by the alienation.
+Para 7 Says proposals of IGC 'very modest', with those who gain being governments, and consumers losing out.
+Para 8 Says the author will give three proposals that can make a difference without a political fuss.

+The three proposals:

-- proposal 1: the European Legislative Ballot; - proposal 2: Lexcalibur the European Public Square; - proposal 3: limits to growth; - read the first sentence of two of the paragraphs following introductions; - look at concluding paragraphs.
+- proposal 1: the European Legislative Ballot; - proposal 2: Lexcalibur the European Public Square; - proposal 3: limits to growth. - Read the first sentence of two of the paragraphs following introductions. - Look at concluding paragraphs on last page.
 Article does not have a signalled conclusion as it had a signalled introduction.
-But it does state:

-The IGC has proclaimed that the European Union belongs to its citizens.
-The proof of the pudding will be in the eating [p 343].

-IGC = Inter-Governmental Conference.

-Note the use of the figurative language.

-This activity assists in deciding the potential relevance of the text.

-If the work in hand concerned the European citizen, enough has been gained by the introduction, headings and last paragraph to conclude that the article is relevant.
+But it does conclude with para 30 stating: - 'The IGC has proclaimed that the European Union belongs to its citizens.
+The proof of the pudding will be in the eating [p 343].'
+(IGC=Inter-Governmental Conference) - Did you note the use of the figurative language? - This activity has assisted in deciding the potential relevance of the text. - If the work in hand concerned the European citizen, enough has been gained by the introduction, headings and last paragraph to conclude that the article is relevant.